 The three tests the patients had conducted were:

-After each test, the patients’ blood pressure was taken.
+After each test, researchers took the patients’ blood pressure.

-The findings showed that sufficient caffeine left their bodies after 2 days, causing their blood pressure rise after the next caffeinated drink.
+The findings showed that after 2 days enough caffeine left their bodies, causing blood pressure to rise again after the next caffeinated drink.

 Drinking two cups of coffee only showed that within an hour of drinking, blood pressure rose and lasted for several hours.
 This test proved to create the highest increase of blood pressure.